neoforged/Documentation/docs/entities/index.md

 }
 ```

-Selecting the entity or block to begin with is done through what is known as a ray cast in basically any other engine.
-This is mainly used by things like the F3 debug overlay, game-relevant things such as players attacking or breaking things have their own checks in place here.

-Our own entity can be disabled from picking like so:
+Your entity can also be disabled from picking entirely like so:

 ```java
 @Override